noqdev/iambic/docs/cep/000-cep-template.md

 # CEP xxx - Code Enhancement Proposal Title

 ## Champion
-Who will help organize the effort of getting this implement?
+Who will help organize the effort of getting this implemented?

 ## Summary
 Short summary about a code enhancement proposal